Sarcoma in Children

 The most commonly diagnosed types include:

-Ewing Sarcoma: A rare type of childhood sarcoma that grows in bone or the soft tissue surrounding it.
+A rare type of childhood sarcoma that grows in bone or the soft tissue surrounding it.
 It is typically found in the center of the body, such as the chest, pelvis, or vertebrae, but can appear in any bone, including the hands, feet, arms, legs, and skull.
 It is most often diagnosed during puberty, but can also occur in younger children or adults.

-Osteosarcoma: This type of sarcoma typically originates in the “long bones” of the body, such as the bones of the arms and legs.
+This type of sarcoma cancer typically originates in the “long bones” of the body, such as the bones of the arms and legs.
 It is the most common type of bone cancer in children and is usually diagnosed during puberty or times of growth spurts.

-Other common types of sarcoma include:
+Other common types of sarcoma in children

 • Fibrosarcoma – develops in fibrous tissue